GLab/ToMaTo/docs/glossary.rst

       A connection is a relation between exactly two *elements*.
 The connnection can have attributes of its own.

+   Device
+      This is a term from an older version of ToMaTo.
+A device is an *element* that is a virtual machine.

+   Connector
+      This is a term from an older version of ToMaTo.
+Connectors are *elements* that are network elements.

    Template
       Templates are pre-installed disk images for virtual machine *elements*.
 Depending on the VM technology different templates with different operating systems and software exist.
 For